Contents:

 The challenges and serious problems always take over the normal order of things, and wartime inevitably dictates its own rules, too.
 Therefore, during such a devastating time, the US Mint was forced to adapt to the needs of a war-torn nation.
 Copper and nickel, two essential elements typically found in currency, were urgently needed to produce military equipment, such as vehicles, communication systems, and ammunition, which prompted the Mint to think of other coin composition options.

-Design and Composition of 1942 United States Half Dollar
+Design and Composition of the 1942 Walking Liberty Half Dollar

-The 1942 United States Half Dollar (or, as it is generally called "the Walking Liberty half dollar") might be fairly considered one of the most famous and well-known instances of the American currency in the world.
-The coin's obverse was designed by sculptor Adolph A. Weinman who masterly depicted Lady Liberty walking toward the sun with an olive branch in her left hand.
+The 1942 silver half dollar (or, as it is generally called, "the Walking Liberty half dollar") might be fairly considered one of the most famous and well-known instances of American currency in the world.
+The coin's obverse was designed by sculptor Adolph A. Weinman, who masterfully depicted Lady Liberty walking toward the sun with an olive branch in her left hand.

 Designer | Adolph A. Weinman |